-- public supply.
-In addition, this category includes amusement and recreational Water uses such as snowmaking and Water slides. - 3.
-Self-Supply Irrigation.
+- 3. Self-Supply Irrigation.
 Water artificially applied on lands to assist in the growing of crops and pastures or in the maintenance of recreational lands, such as parks and golf courses. - 4.
 Self-Supply Livestock.
 Water used by animals such as horses, cattle, sheep, goats, hogs and poultry.
 Water used in fish hatchery operations is also included under this category. - 5.
 Self-Supply Industrial.
-Industrial Water includes Water used in the manufacture of metals, chemicals, paper, food and beverage and other Products.
+Industrial Water includes Water used in the manufacture of metals, chemicals, paper, food and beverage and other Products, as well as mining Water use.
 Mining Water use includes Water used in the extraction or washing of minerals, for example solids, such as coal and ores, and liquids such as crude petroleum and natural gas.
 Water used in quarrying and milling is also included in the industrial category.
 Brine extraction from oil and gas operations is not included.
 Withdrawals and Consumptive Uses for industrial and mining purposes (including dewatering operations) recorded under another category (e.g., public supply) will not be recorded here.
 Once initially reported, Water used in a closed cycle (recirculation) will not be reported as a Withdrawal.
 "Make-up Water" will be reported once upon entering the system.
 Other situations should be evaluated on a case-by-case basis. - 6.
 Self-Supply Thermoelectric Power Production (Once-through cooling).
+Cooling water and ancillary water use such as boiler make-up water and contact cooling water at electrical power generating facilities that use once-through cooling systems.
 Withdrawals and Consumptive Uses already recorded under another category (e.g., public supply) will not be reported here. - 7.
 Self-Supply Thermoelectric Power Production (Recirculated cooling).
+Cooling water and ancillary water use such as boiler make-up water and contact cooling water at electrical power generating facilities that use water recirculating cooling tower systems.
+Include water used at Combined Cycle Gas Turbine (CCGT) power plants in this category.
 Withdrawals and Consumptive Uses already recorded under another category (e.g., public supply) will not be reported here.
 Once initially reported, Water used in a closed cycle (recirculation) will not be reported as a Withdrawal.
 "Make-up Water" will be reported once upon entering the system. - 8.
 Off-Stream Hydroelectric Power Production.
 Water removed from a stream channel and used to drive turbines that generate electric power.
 This category also includes "off-stream use" for pumped-storage systems [e.g., reservoir storage] that return water to the source. - 9.
 In-Stream Hydroelectric Water Use.
 This category includes "run of the river" use which is not considered a Water Withdrawal or Consumptive Use.
 Reporting for this category is voluntary. - 10.
 Other Self Supply.
 Water used for purposes not reported in categories one through nine.
 Examples include, but are not limited to, Withdrawals for fish/wildlife, environmental, navigation and Water quality purposes.
 Specifically, Water used to maintain levels for navigation, for fish and wildlife habitat creation and enhancement (excluding fish hatchery operations included in category four), for flow augmentation (or Diversion), for sanitation, pollution confinement, and other Water quality purposes and agricultural activities (services) other than those directly related to irrigation.